 Our weekend exploring Victoria’s food and drink scene continued with beer…for breakfast.
 Victoria’s love of micro brew beers stretches far beyond Vancouver’s craft beer rise.
-Brewpubs have been popular in Victoria since the 80’s and have been keeping locals lubricated ever since.
-With limited time and a desire to hit the best spots, we enlisted the help of the Pedaler who offer a cleverly named Hoppy Hour bike tour ($89/pp).
+Brewpubs have been popular in Victoria since the 80’s.
+With limited time and a desire to hit the best spots, we enlisted the help of the Pedaler who offers a cleverly named Hoppy Hour bike tour ($89/pp).
 What better way to explore Victoria’s best brewpubs?

 This three-hour bike ride takes you to 3 different breweries including Spinnakers, the oldest brewpub in Canada.
 There we sampled in-house brewed beer paired with, of all things, chocolate truffles.
 It’s surprisingly much better than it sounds.

 Other highlights on this Hoppy Hour Tour included a ride over the car-free Selkirk Trestle which is a part the Trans Canada Trail.
-There, and along the way, we were given interesting tidbits of not only Victoria’s beer background but about how the city came to be.
+There, and along the way, we were given interesting tidbits of not only Victoria’s beer background but also the city’s history.
 This makes the Pedaler’s Hoppy Hour tour so much more than checking out Victoria’s beer scene.
 This value continued at the Moon Under Water brewpub where we shared stories, sampled some excellent sours, and ate everything deep-fried from onion rings to Mars bars.

 As our tour wrapped up I was surprised and disappointed that stops didn’t include local craft breweries such as Hoyne, Philips, or Driftwood.
-That’s when I found out that Victoria’s tasting room laws are even worse than Vancouver’s.
-What I can I only assume is because Victoria already has an established brewpub scene, you can’t purchase beer to consume at a brewery if it does not have a kitchen.
+That’s because Victoria’s tasting room laws are even worse than Vancouver’s.
+What I can I only assume is because Victoria already has an established brewpub scene.
+You can’t purchase beer to consume at a brewery if it does not have a kitchen.
 What you can do is sample by donation.
-This pleased me so with guidance from our Pedaler guide and bikes from our hotel (free and included in our stay at the Hotel Grand Pacific), we headed back out.
+This pleased me.
+With guidance from our Pedaler guide and bikes from our hotel (free and included in our stay at the Hotel Grand Pacific), we headed back out.

 Victoria Food Tour

-By the time Sunday rolled around I realize we did a great job checking out Victoria’s beer scene but not so much its food.
+By Sunday I realize we did a great job checking out Victoria’s beer scene but not so much its food.
 By that point, all we had eaten was finger sandwiches and, albeit really good, pub food.
 It was time to move past the brewpubs.
 With limited time remaining, I turned to Andy, owner/operator of A Taste of Victoria, for some insight.

-We started at Olive the Senses Gourmet Foods Ltd for a sampling of their countless blends of oils (truffle and butter for the win!) and balsamic vinegar.
-From there we took our favorites blends over to the French Oven Bakery and sampled some fresh bread with the oil including the softest to ciabatta I have ever had.
-This was finished off with one hell of a chocolate croissant.
+We started at Olive the Senses Gourmet Foods Ltd for a sampling of their countless blends of oils.
+From there we took our favourite blends over to the French Oven Bakery.
+There we sampled some fresh bread with the oil including the softest to ciabatta I have ever had.

 Now you may think, what do olive oil and French baking have to do with Victoria?
 In both cases, the owners have brought what they know and love about their families background to Canada through food.
-Victoria (and Canada) is a very culturally diverse place and this is often best tied together through food.
+Victoria (and Canada) is very culturally diverse.
+This comes to light through its food.
 Andy does a great job of doing that by incorporating a little bit of each sampling with the next.
 This continued with a visit to Roast, a sandwich shop dedicated to getting back to basics.
-There we were treated to a “Cup A Balls,” a beef and pork blended meatball topped with in-house baked pork crackling and swimming in an amazing Arrabbiata sauce which we sopped up with bread brought over from the French Oven Bakery.
+There we were treated to a “Cup A Balls,” a beef and pork blended meatball topped with in-house baked pork crackling.
+It is swimming in an amazing Arrabbiata sauce which we sopped up with bread brought over from the French Oven Bakery.

-Our tour of the market finished off with a sampling at Silk Road Tea, the very same used for the afternoon tea at the Grand Pacific Hotel, before making our way through Victoria’s historic Chinatown.
-Andy’s background in history and time spent as a local petty cab driver shined as he took us down tiny alleys and explained the interesting stories of Canada’s oldest Chinatown.
+Our tour of the market finished off with sampling at Silk Road Tea.
+This is the very same tea used for the afternoon tea at the Grand Pacific Hotel.
+Andy’s background in history and time spent as a local petty cab driver shined.
+He took us down tiny alleys and explained the interesting stories of Canada’s oldest Chinatown.
 This was probably my 15th visit or so to Victoria and I never realized how much I have yet to explore.

-Sült Pierogi Bar is another great example of Canada’s diversity displayed in its food.
+Sült Pierogi Bar is another great example of Canada’s diversity on display through its food.
 Although not a British Columbian food, Sült Pierogi Bar takes pride in “New Canadian Cusine” and uses local ingredients to stuff and top the best pierogis I have had outside of Warsaw.
-This includes Bacon Confit that is sourced from a local farm and slow-cooked and braised with love.
+This includes Bacon Confit from a local farm and slow-cooked and braised with love.
 I would return just for a side of those tasty bits…

-When I questioned why Victoria is so good at sourcing local ingredients, Andy pointed to the fact that Victoria is on an island thus forcing local restaurant’s hands on this.
-This means eating fresh is nothing new to Victoria and is a big part of why it is such a great place to eat.
+Why is Victoria so good at sourcing local ingredients?
+Andy pointed to the fact that Victoria is on an island thus forcing local restaurant’s hands on this.
+This means eating fresh is nothing new to Victoria.
+It is a big part of why it is such a great place to eat.
 Makes sense right?
-The result of using local ingredients means fresher, tastier, food that is not only good for you but good for the economy and the community.
+The result of using local ingredients means fresher, tastier, food.
+This is not only good for you but good for the economy and the community.